 5. Decision Making and Forecasting

-The World Economic Forum predicts the COVID-19 pandemic will cost between $8.1 and $15.8 trillion globally when all is said and done.
+The World’s Forum predicts the COVID-19 pandemic will cost between $8.1 and $15.8 trillion globally when all is said and done.
 This huge loss in global finances will prompt the need for timely, smart, AI-driven decision making tools.
 Utilizing machine learning and AI, forecasts will be able to accurately predict diverse data sets up to 90 percent.
-AI-based business forecasting will benefit the following industries:
+Artificial Intelligence trends are growing, and AI-based business forecasting will benefit the following industries:

 - Sales forecasting

 - Medical apps for early detection and diagnosis

 All of these industries are heavily data-driven, featuring massive data banks.
 As such, business forecasting can help companies make smarter decisions based on AI-driven information, with the ability to import mass data pertaining to opportunities, sales data, success, win rate percentages, and customer behavior to provide meaningful forecasts that will help businesses make smarter decisions for the future.
 Research in the field of AI will receive massive investment heading into 2021, as more and more companies seek a safer, more convenient and more stable future.
 These are just a few of the current Artificial Intelligence trends.

 […] is a method of machine learning that’s really benefiting students.
 You’ll be collecting data on students as they learn, […]